Føroya Skótaráð: Emblem

 The last years, the FH scouts have not had activities, due to the lack of leaders.

 Føroya KFUK-Skótar

 The Faroese YWCA Scouts, the local Girl Scouts, were founded in 1928.
-There are four groups in the country, in Tórshavn, Klaksvík, Fuglafjørður, and Kollafjørður.
+There are five groups in the country, in Tórshavn, Klaksvík, Fuglafjørður, Sandur and Kollafjørður.
 They are connected to the Lutheran Church.
 In most places, there are only female members.
 The uniform is a darkgreen shirt and a lightgreen scarf with a trefoil.
-In 2021, there were 230 members.
+In 2024, there were 266 members.